The Last Supper

 To make the pesto, bring a medium saucepan of water to a boil.
 Blanch parsley for just a few seconds, just until it turns bright green, then remove and plunge into a bowl of ice water.
 Drain on paper towels.
 Place pecans in the bowl of a food processor fitted with the chopping blade.
 Pulse a few times until the pecans are broken up a bit, then add the drained parsley, cheese, lemon zest and juice and process until everything is chopped up and blended together.
 With the motor running, drizzle the oil through the feeder tube, and process until the pesto is of the desired consistency, whether a bit chunky or very smooth.
 Taste and season with salt and pepper.Combine the chicken and pasta and add enough pesto to coat everything generously.
 Serve warm or at room temperature.

 You have read this article outdoor table / pecan hazelnut chicken salad / picnic with the title June 2010.
-You can bookmark this page URL http://enjoywithluh.blogspot.com/2010/06/dining-with-fireflies.html.
+You can bookmark this page URL https://enjoywithluh.blogspot.com/2010/06/dining-with-fireflies.html.
 Thanks!